Shakirsadiq6/shakirsadiq6.github.io/README.md

 ## Demo

-You can visit the live website here: [My Portfolio](shakirsadiq6.github.io)
+You can visit the live website here: https://shakirsadiq6.github.io

 ## Features